 We want Buffalo National River to be a place where you, your friends, and your family can come to relax and renew.
 A place of wilderness, just outside the reaches of our modern society, during the day and night.
 So protecting our small piece of the natural sky is something that the park is striving to do.
 By bringing attention to the parks increasingly rare natural night sky resource, and through new programming and educational activities focused on that resource, the park hopes to extract a whole new value for our patrons and the public in general.

-There are 18 other National Park Service sites with IDSP designation, we hope that Buffalo National River will be the first park in Arkansas to achieve this status!
+There are several other National Park Service sites with IDSP designation and Buffalo National River is the first park in Arkansas to achieve this status!
 Visit the National Park Service's Night Skies website to learn more about the criticalness of protecting our night skies.

 Effects of Light Pollution